orpatashnik/StyleCLIP/README.md

 ### Usage

-Given a desired text description, one can both edit a given image, or generate a random image that best fits to the description.
+Given a textual description, one can both edit a given image, or generate a random image that best fits to the description.
 Both operations can be done through the `main.py` script, or the notebook.

 #### Editing
 To edit an image set `--mode=edit`.
 Editing can be done on both provided latent vector, and on a random latent vector from StyleGAN's latent space.
-We recommend to adjust the `--l2_lambda` according to the desired edit.
+It is recommended to adjust the `--l2_lambda` according to the desired edit.
-From our experience, different edits require different values of this parameter.
+From my experience, different edits require different values of this parameter.

 #### Generating Free-style Images
 To generate a free-style image set `--mode=free_generation`.